wylst/mq/README.md

 On a single element, use any property or function you'd normally use on an Element, HTMLElement, etc. (`addEventListener`, `innerHTML`, `classList`, `offsetTop`).

+#### Browser support
+Hard to really say, since it depends on what native methods you end up using.
+But mq is expected to work quite well in IE 9+ and other modern browsers (Chrome, Firefox, Safari).
+Open up an issue or PR if you know of anything major that doesn't work as expected across browser!

 #### Drawbacks
 - No standardization of methods/outputs (we are relying on the unrelyable fact that browsers will behave in the same way).
 - No shortcuts